 Want to impress a client the next time you go to a meeting to discuss a new project?
 Take your iPad or laptop along and show them a Pinterest board you've put together for them.
-For example, you could plan a theme for a new interior design – showcasing some inspiring colours, styles and designs.
+For example, you could plan a theme for new interior design – showcasing some inspiring colours, styles and designs.
 Or if you're designing a new logo, perhaps you could source lots of inspiration to pitch to the client?
 There are endless possibilities on how you can use Pinterest to add value.

 Use Pinterest as a Focus Group

-Pinterest gives you the chance to 'test' things out and see what is and isn't popular with your own brand, business or creative field.
+Pinterest gives you the chance to 'test' things out and see what is and isn't popular with your brand, business or creative field.
 It's a great marketing tool that allows you to follow the interests and likes of millions of people across the globe.
 Even better?
 It's free.
-For the first time in history, you have quick and easy access to a global 'focus group', so make best use of the information you discover and find ways to best target your customers.
+For the first time in history, you have quick and easy access to a global 'focus group', so make the best use of the information you discover and find ways to best target your customers.

 We can't get enough of information these days and brands that are considered to be helpful will always be popular on social media, including Pinterest.
 Spread your expertise by recommending books, linking to educational blog posts or even training videos.
-Why not create a specific board to share your expertise and tips?
+Why not create a specific board to share your knowledge and tips?

 See what others are pinning